Symbols emojis with their meaning

 Next please!
 An arrow pointing to the right may refer to the next person in a group or an object.
 Can also indicate the direction to the chat partner.

 To the west.
-This arrow pointing to the left is used to indicate a direction.
+This arrow is used to indicate a direction.
 Someone is asked to look left.
 Often this also refers to a previously made statement.

 |🔄||Anticlockwise Open Circle Arrows

-Refresh sign.
-Can be found on Internet sites or as a key on devices.
+Counterclockwise rotating arrows.
+Can be found on the Internet to refresh the page.
 Can be used as a symbol for a restart or new start.
 Or to express that something is recurring.

 In Asian character sets, the wavy line has the same meaning as a hyphen in Latin-based standard languages.

-The “curly loop” is an astrological symbol and is also used as a secret code.
+The “curly loop“ originates from Japan.
+Looks like an astrological symbol and is also used as a secret code.
 Shhh, do not tell anyone!